 3. Diverse culture and friendly people

-Ghana is big on family, community and a celebration of culture and ethnicity.
-There is great symbolism to the choices of dress, the rich print in which the dress is made, artefacts on display and of course, festivals and traditional ceremonies are in every way a part of Ghanaian life and social beliefs.
+Ghana is big on family, community, and a celebration of culture and ethnicity.
+There is great symbolism to the choices of dress, the rich print in which the dress is made, the artifacts on display, and of course, festivals and traditional ceremonies are in every way a part of Ghanaian life and social beliefs.

 A trip to a market in Ghana is an immersion of colour, sound, taste, smell, and touch, with a vibrant mix of products that range from organic indigenous fruits to fashion items that include handmade jewellery, the famed kente cloth, carvings, and pottery items, all of which are symbolic of Ghanaian culture.
 The activity alone is exhilarating, making for an exciting day of shopping, connecting with stall owners, and haggling for proudly Ghanaian goods.